timescale/docs/timescaledb/overview/release-notes/index.md

 They are still supported, however they do not benefit from the performance advantages of the new format.

-By default the continuous aggregate format from TimescaleDB 2.7 onward is the new one.
+By default, TimescaleDB 2.7 and later uses the new continuous aggregate format.
-Users can still create in the previous format by setting to false the storage paramater named `timescaledb.finalized` during the creation of the Continuous Aggregate.
+You can still create continuous aggregates using the previous format by setting the `timescaledb.finalized` storage parameter to `FALSE` when you create the continuous aggregate.

 We recommend that you recreate you existing continuous aggregates to take advantage of these improvements.
 To do this, you need the original data.
 A migration path for